How To Travel More with a full time job: 6 tips to help you feed your travel needs

 Sounds familiar?

-For some of us who have responsibilities like a family, or debts to pay back, I can understand that it is not always easy to manage, but it is still doable, even if it does not mean traveling a lot.
+For some of us who have responsibilities like a family, or debts to pay back, I can understand that it is not always easy to manage, but it is still doable, even if it does not mean travelling a lot.
 It is a matter of organization and prioritization.

-For instance, do you really need to spend more than 20€ on your phone and data bill with the competitive offers now available?
+For instance, do you really need to spend more than 20€/month on your phone and data bill with the competitive offers now available?

 Do you really need that yearly fancy gym membership that costs you more than 400€ a year and you never find time to go because you are too tired after work?

-Or do you really need to spend your money on alcohol while going out on a weekend and then end up eating a fast food before taking a taxi to go home?
+Or do you really need to spend your money on alcohol while going out on a weekend and then end up eating fast food before taking a taxi to go home?

 Change your habits